About

 Structure is the publication — where the method is developed and applied through essays, reviews, and field notes.

-Taxonomy is the classification system — structural categories used to define and compare conditions across disciplines.
+Taxonomy is the classification system — structural categories used to name and compare conditions across disciplines.

 Atlas is the index of practices — organizing artists, designers, houses, movements, and works through structural conditions.